What Is The Meaning of Life As A Stoic?

 What would better work is to pick up the arrow and rework his skill with dedication and passion.

-A Stoic seizes the day (carpe diem), making every effort to be useful to others until their time is over, as fate decides.
+So, a Stoic seizes the day, making every effort to be useful to others until their time is over, as fate decides.

 You cannot say for sure if something is outright good or bad because it depends on how you see it from your moral perspective.